adammck/pull-status/README.md

 This is a tiny [Sinatra] [sinatra] app, to serve little badges showing the current status of a pull request on GitHub: open, merged, or rejected.
 They're based on the lovely [Travis CI] [travis] status images.
-I haven't actually deployed it yet, but I'm dumping the code in advance.
+The app is live at [https://pullstat.us] [site].
+You're welcome to use it, or host your own.

 ### Why is this useful?